determined-ai/determined/docs/model-dev-guide/batch-processing/batch-process-api-ug.rst

 This API automatically handles the following for you:

--  shard a dataset by number of workers available
+-  shards a dataset by number of workers available
--  apply user-defined logic to each batch of data
+-  applies user-defined logic to each batch of data
--  handle synchronization between workers
+-  handles synchronization between workers
--  track job progress to enable preemption and resumption of trial
+-  tracks job progress to enable preemption and resumption of trial

 This is a flexible API that can be used for many different tasks, including batch (offline) inference.